anagnostop/gio-research/content/project/socialsim/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "SocialSim"
-subtitle: "Social Simulation for Evaluating Online Messaging Campaigns"
+subtitle: "Social Simulation for Evaluating Online Messaging Campaigns."
-summary: "Bottom-up, at-scale and accurate simulation of the spread and evolution of information cascades in online social media."
+summary: "Bottom-up, at-scale simulation of the spread and evolution of information cascades in online social media."
 # GCA: By uncommenting the next line, this project will appear under each author's "Latest" section.
 # authors: []
 authors: []
 tags: []
 categories: []
 date: 2017-10-10T20:52:20-04:00
-lastmod: 2022-09-15T20:52:20-04:00
+lastmod: 2026-07-04T12:00:00-04:00
 featured: false
 draft: false
+share: true

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.